 - The object of this softball league is to provide good, Biblical fellowship and Christian outreach with others.
 Since there are no umpires for the regular season games, the integrity of the game is dependent on the integrity of the players and coaches.
 Perhaps nothing is more disappointing to our Lord than for His people to be arguing and creating dissension over trivial matters (see Ephesians 5:1).
 It is by God's grace that we are able to participate in athletics and we need to keep His glory in mind as we play.

 - All rules not covered here are to be in compliance with ASA Softball Rules.

 - All questionable plays or rule interpretations are to be discussed and resolved by the two team's coaches only.
 It is the policy of this league that the two coaches resolve any unsolved disputes, disagreements, etc. If no agreement can be reached, a flip of the coin should be the decision maker.
 If there is a rule interpretation question(s), it should be brought to the attention of the league director for possible discussion with the league's board.
 Failure to abide by the league policies could result in expulsion from the league.

-- All games are to begin at 6:30 p.m.
-If any team is unable to field a minimum playing team by 6:45 p.m., the game will be forfeited.
-If the two teams decide to play anyway, the official forfeit is still recorded.
-If a game must be played on a site other than the one on the schedule, the forfeit time is 7:00 p.m.
-The visiting team should open each game with prayer.
+- All games are to begin play at 6:00pm or the scheduled time listed on www.SportDoggy.com.
+If any team is unable to field a minimum playing team by 15 minutes after the listed start time, the game will be forfeited.
+If the two teams decide to play anyway, the official forfeit is still recorded regardless of the outcome of the game.
+If a game must be played on a site other than the one listed on the schedule, the forfeit time is 30 minutes later than the listed start time.

 - The home team is responsible to furnish the following for each game: